 Children are important to the community of faith at St. Luke’s.
 We take seriously the Sacrament of Baptism and pledge to nurture our children in the Christian faith toward a personal relationship with Jesus Christ.
 The Children’s Ministries are designed to help children know that they are loved by God and belong to a parish family that loves and supports them.

-Following the reading of the Gospel and before the sermon, children are invited by the priest or deacon to come forward for the Children’s Homily.
-This takes various forms, but most often the priest or deacon sits on the chancel floor with the children to talk with them.
-The adults also enjoy this time, but the homily is for the children.
-The message is on their level and the dynamic is love and “belonging.”
+Soon after the start of the 10:30 am service, children are invited by Fr.
+Steve to come forward for the Children’s Homily.
+This takes various forms, but most often Fr.
+Steve sits on the chancel floor with the children to talk with them.
+The adults also enjoy this time, but the homily is focused the children, with the message on their level and the dynamic is love and “belonging.”

-A nursery is provided during the 10:30 a.m. service, church school, and other activities of the parish.
-The nursery is also available at the 8:00 a.m. service by request to the parish office.
+A nursery is provided during the 10:30 a.m. service and other during other activities of the parish.
 The nursery is centrally located in the middle of our facilities on the first floor between the parish office and Metcalf Hall.
 Both paid and volunteer help are utilized in caring for the children.
 We want children and families to know that even the youngest among us are important.
 The environment is clean, bright, happy and loving.
-Everyone who works with our children participates in a seminar on “Safe-guarding God’s Children.”